 A double end bag definitely burns a lot of calories: its high rate of movement has you running around and missing punches, expending a lot of energy.
 This makes it ideal for a cardio-focused workout because it gets your heart rate going.
 However, a speed bag is definitely preferable if you’re looking to build muscle and improve your strength.
 For a speed bag, you have to keep the same movements and posture going: this keeps your shoulders and biceps tensed.
 The repetitive nature of the punches works the same as high reps due to the resistance from the bag.
 This in turn builds up your shoulders and arms while also helping perfect your stance.

 If you want to learn how to miss a punch, use a double end bag.
 It definitely helps you understand how your body will feel in a real fight when missing punches and hence improve your conditioning.
 But to up your accuracy and land punches where you want them, there’s nothing better than a speed bag.
 Use speed bags to improve your hand-eye coordination and, of course, your speed.
 These are your best friend when it comes to making sure you land your punch where you want to, and as fast as you want to, every time.

-As you can see, both double end bags and punching bags come with their own set of benefits.
-If you’re a beginning, you may want to start out with a speed bag until you build up a certain level of strength and accuracy.
-This will mean you’re not starting from scratch when you move onto double end bags, and you can reap the rewards accordingly.
+As you can see, both double-end bags and punching bags come with their own set of benefits.
+If you’re a beginner, you may want to start out with a speed bag until you build up a certain level of strength and accuracy.
+This will mean you’re not starting from scratch when you move onto double-end bags, and you can reap the rewards accordingly.